cristianoalvesdasilva/waesbase64/README.md

 6) Kick off the API URL/Swagger (Ex: http://localhost/WAES.Cris/Swagger) and enjoy.

 ## Running the tests
-Inside VS, navigate to 'Test' menu -> Run -> All Tests.
+Inside VS (as administrator), navigate to 'Test' menu -> Run -> All Tests.
+*Run as administrator is required in order for the integration tests to run propertly.
+They require a self host http server to be kicked off.

 ## Rest API